arthurdouillard/deepcourse/content/introduction/index.md

 {{< quiz cards=`[
     {Front: "Are artificial neural networks recent?", Back: "No!
+It dates back from 1958 and Rosenblatt's Perceptron"}, {Front: "What is the fastest hardware to train a neural network?
+CPU or GPU?", Back: "GPU"}, ]` quizid=2 >}}

+{{< quiz cards=`[
-It dates back from 1958 and Rosenblatt's Perceptron"}, {Front: "Is artificial intelligence only Deep Learning?", Back: "No it's only a sub-domain"}, {Front: "When learning of Neural Network, which part of it is modified?", Back: "Its parameters"}, {Front: "How do we call the function that penalize the Neural Network when it makes mistakes?", Back: "Loss function"}, {Front: "What is the main reason why neural networks didn't work in the XXth century?", Back: "Because of a lack of <b>computational power</b>"}, {Front: "What programming language is mainly used in Deep Learning", Back: "Python"}, {Front: "Python is slow, then why Deep Learning mainly exists on Python?", Back: "Because Python is binded to efficient C++"}, {Front: "What is the fastest hardware to train a neural network?
+    {Front: "Are artificial neural networks recent?", Back: "No!
+It dates back from 1958 and Rosenblatt's Perceptron"}, {Front: "Is artificial intelligence only Deep Learning?", Back: "No it's only a sub-domain"}, {Front: "When learning of Neural Network, which part of it is modified?", Back: "Its parameters"}, {Front: "How do we call the function that penalize the Neural Network when it makes mistakes?", Back: "Loss function"}, {Front: "What is the main reason why neural networks didn't work in the XXth century?", Back: "Because of a lack of <b>computational power</b>"}, {Front: "What programming language is mainly used in Deep Learning?", Back: "Python"}, {Front: "Python is slow, then why Deep Learning mainly exists on Python?", Back: "Because Python is binded to efficient C++"}, {Front: "What is the fastest hardware to train a neural network?
 CPU or GPU?", Back: "GPU"}, ]` quizid=1 >}}